 • Has a ‘hidden wallet’ function

-How do I secure my coins using a hardware wallet?
+How do I secure my hardware wallet?

 Backup